-Dr. Pirro Hysi joined the University of Pittsburgh in 2025 after 16 years at the Kings’ College London (University of London).
-Most recently he held the position of Reader, which includes tenure and is similar to the role of Associate Professor in the United States.
+Dr. Pirro Hysi joined the University of Pittsburgh in 2025 after 16 years at King’s College London (University of London).
+Most recently, he held the position of Reader, which includes tenure and is similar to the role of Associate Professor in the United States.

 - PhD, Genomic Medicine, University of Oxford